JoeyStanley/real/cv.md

 ### At the University of Georgia

+Instructor of Record.
 LING 3060: Phonetics and Phonology.
 Fall 2017.

 ### At Brigham Young University